MarkBind/markbind/docs/userGuide/gitignoreFile.md

 * build output
 * dependencies such as `node_modules`

-The following is a sample `.gitignore` file for typical MarkBind projects:
+The following is the auto-generated `.gitignore` file for MarkBind projects when `markbind init` is called:

 ``` {heading=".gitignore"}
 # Logs